-A Day in Disney World, Like No Other.
+A Day in Disney World, Like No Other

 The stunned silence was broken by raucous laughter, except for the 5-year-old son, who threw a round-house right that missed Donald’s beak by inches.
 It was decided to move on to MGM Studios.

 My friend shrewdly calculated the wait-time to the “Back Lot” attractions – showing how different special effects are done.
 Horrors.
-A Disney attendant abruptly stopped his family from entering.
+A Disney attendant abruptly stopped his family just before entering.
 They had to wait until the next showing.
 My friend fussed & fumed, making no attempt to disguise his disgust.
 Heads would roll for this intolerable disruption of his finely tuned schedule.
 While still huffing & puffing, a Disney cast member took their oldest son away.

 Next, Disney cast members selected my friend’s daughter and middle son, to re-enact the backyard scene from “Honey I Shrunk the Kids”.
-When the audience looked up at, the large movie screen, there were Jenny & Greg hanging on for dear life, as they appeared to be zooming around a backyard atop a bee.
+When the audience looked up at the large movie screen, there were Jenny & Greg hanging on for dear life, as they appeared to be zooming around a backyard atop a bee.
 More applause, and a taped review from Siskel & Ebert, generically praising “The kid on top & bottom.”
 Whew.
 Time to rest before the “Hoop Dee Doo Review” dinner, at the Wilderness Lodge.

 Backstage, participants were lined up in order of their appearance on stage.
 Appropriately, my friend’s wife was given a can-can dancer’s costume (Clearly, she was the most attractive woman in the room, cast included) and a place in the front of the line.
-Her onstage appearance was greeted with hoots & hollers, and many a beer was spilled when she began her high leg kicks.
+Her onstage appearance was greeted with hoots & hollers, and many a beer was spilled when she began her high leg-kicks.
 My friend was dead-last in line, and waited impatiently as the line dwindled down.

-He was instructed to go toward center-stage, while standing on his toes, doing mincing steps, like a ballerina.
+He was instructed to go from the side curtain toward center-stage, while standing on his toes, doing mincing steps, like a ballerina.
 At center stage, he would turn 90 degrees toward the audience, and proceed, with the same ballerina-like mincing steps, toward the front of the stage, facing the audience.

 Laughter began to fill the hall when my friend first appeared on stage.
-It grew as the audience watched this former football lineman, dressed in a Pink TuTu, mimic a ballerina’s mincing steps, as he reached center stage.
-It reached crescendo proportions when he stood facing them, at center-front stage.
+It grew as the audience watched this former football lineman, dressed in a Pink Tu Tu, mimic a ballerina’s mincing steps, as he reached center stage.
+It reached crescendo proportions when he stood facing them at the center of the edge of the stage.
 And exploded into ear-splitting, decibel levels when he turned around and bent over to touch his toes, as the deep, baritone announcer voice boomed, “THE END”.

-That was the end of my friend’s family day at Disney World, like no other.
+That was the “End” of my friend’s family Day at Disney World, like no other.